rovast/awesome-stars/README.md

 *   [stc-community/nin](https://github.com/stc-community/nin) - Nin is a client framework for nostr-relayer
 *   [Edgenesis/shifu](https://github.com/Edgenesis/shifu) - Kubernetes-native IoT gateway
 *   [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -> IceFireDB is a database built for web3.0 It strives to fill the gap between web2 and web3.0 with a friendly database experience, making web3 application data storage more convenient, and making it easier for web2 applications to achieve decentralization and data immutability.
-*   [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) -   A fast, modern download manager for HTTP, BitTorrent, Magnet, and ED2K.
+*   [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) -   A fast, modern download manager for HTTP, BitTorrent, Magnet, and ed2k.
 Cross-platform, built with Golang and Flutter.
 *   [michaelsauter/crane](https://github.com/michaelsauter/crane) - Crane - Lift containers with ease
 *   [coder/coder](https://github.com/coder/coder) - Secure environments for developers and their agents
 *   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - SafeLine is a self-hosted WAF(Web Application Firewall) / reverse proxy to protect your web apps from attacks and exploits.
-*   [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel) - 🔥 Take full control of your VPS with 1Panel.
-Deploy OpenClaw in one click.
+*   [1Panel-dev/1Panel](https://github.com/1Panel-dev/1Panel) - 🔥 1Panel is a modern, open-source VPS control panel — and the only one with native AI agent support.
+Run Ollama models, deploy OpenClaw agents, and manage your entire server stack from one clean web interface.
 *   [frain-dev/convoy](https://github.com/frain-dev/convoy) - The Cloud Native Webhooks Gateway
 *   [ZTDBP/ZAManager](https://github.com/ZTDBP/ZAManager) - ZAManager is the controller of ZASentinel
 *   [ZTDBP/ZASentinel-MYSQL](https://github.com/ZTDBP/ZASentinel-MYSQL) -